scott3j/linkedin-posts/adoption-of-stablecoins.md

-Based on the search results and recent trends, the adoption of stablecoins has been growing significantly, with various functionalities emerging from this adoption.
-Here's an overview of the current state and potential use cases:

-## Growth in Stablecoin Adoption
+# Growth in Stablecoin Adoption

 - **Market Cap Increase**: The stablecoin market has reached a new all-time high of over $169 billion as of September 2024, up from $120 billion in October 2023[2].